-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after July 1, 2017 or later periods.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after January 1, 2016 or later periods.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.

 IFRS 2 - Share-based Payment ("IFRS 2") was amended by the IASB in June 2016 to clarify the accounting for cash-settled share-based payment transactions that include a performance condition, the classification of share-based payment transactions with net settlement features and the accounting for modifications of share-based payment transactions from cash-settled to equity-settled.
 The amendments are effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.
-There was no material impact from the adoption of this standard.
+The Company is evaluating the impact of the adoption of this standard.